telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filtering/grid-with-excel-like-filter.md

 ---
-title: Grid with Excel like filter (filter menu)
+title: Implement an Excel-Like Filter Menu
-page_title: Use Grid Filtering with Excel like filter | Kendo UI Grid Widget
+page_title: Implement an Excel-Like Filter Menu | Kendo UI Grid Widget
-description: "Learn how to use Excel like filter in a Kendo UI Grid."
+description: "Learn how to implement an Excel-like filter menu in a Kendo UI Grid."
 slug: howto_gridfiltering_excellike_grid
 ---

-# Use Grid with Excel like filter
+# Implement an Excel-Like Filter Menu

-The example below demonstrates how to set the Grid with Excel like filter.
-The example uses the [columns.filterable.dataSource](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#configuration-columns.filterable.dataSource) property of the Grid to set one dataSource for the Grid and for the filter menus.
+The following example demonstrates how to set the Grid with Excel-like filter.

+The example uses the [`columns.filterable.dataSource`](/api/javascript/ui/grid#configuration-columns.filterable.dataSource) property of the Grid to set a single Data Source for the Grid and for the filter menus.

-To see how the example below functions, follow these steps:
+To achieve this behavior:

-1. Filter the Product Name column.
+1. Filter the **Product Name** column.
-2. Open the Unit Price column and notice that the values are filtered based on the currently applied filter on the Product Name column.
+2. Open the **Unit Price** column.
+Note that the values are filtered based on the currently applied filter on the **Product Name** column.

 ###### Example